Social Sciences and Humanities (International Year Zero) September 2026

 • Foundation Statistics

-Classes take place Monday to Friday between 9am and 6pm.
-You will spend approximately 16 hours per week on focused learning activities.
-During this time, you will experience a mixture of live lectures, and seminars or tutorials.
-Seminar classes are typically scheduled in groups of no more than 16 students.
+• Your classes take place Monday to Friday between 9am and 6pm.
+In a typical week you will spend around 16 hours a week on your focused learning activities.
+This will be a mixture of lectures, seminars and tutorials.
+To ensure our students are getting tailored support, we schedule seminar classes with groups of no more than 16 students.

 • essays